 Do you recognize some of the problems mentioned here?
 Looking to solve these issues in your own organization?

-I happen to know somebody who can help, but I’m also working on the next two articles in this series on journeys.
-I think you’ll find them helpful, so stay tuned, they’re coming soon…
+I happen to know somebody who can help, but I’ve also written one final article in this series that I think you’ll find interesting…